Bats in Backyards

 What it means

-There is so much that is unknown about microbats because they are so hard to study.
+There is so much that is unknown about microbats because they're really hard to study!

 In total across Wellington the BIB program has recorded a massive 36940 bat calls, demonstrating that we are a hotspot for bat activity in the state as this is higher than any of the other regions of focus.